cristianscheid/dual-backend-book-crud/README.md

 ## Description

 This project was developed to gain hands-on experience with Node.js and Express.
 The backend was initially built as a RESTful API using Laravel.
-The same API routes were then replicated in Node.js/Express to explore a new stack.
+The same API routes were then replicated in Node.js/Express to explore the stack.
 The system enables managing book records through CRUD (Create, Read, Update, Delete) operations, offering the flexibility to choose between two RESTful APIs: Laravel (PHP) or Node.js/Express.
 Both backends interact with a shared SQLite database, while the Angular frontend provides a seamless and consistent user experience, regardless of the backend selected.

 ### Features